palantir/atlasdb/docs/source/services/timelock_service/migration.rst

    is at least 0.253.2.
 2. (Optional) Take a fresh timestamp from your AtlasDB services, using the fresh timestamp CLI or the ``/timestamp/fresh-timestamp`` endpoint.
 This step is not strictly required, but may be useful for verification.
+3. Shut down all nodes of your service (in addition to any services hitting your embedded timelock endpoints).
+These must remain shut until after step 4 is performed.
+Failure to do so incurs risks of **SEVERE DATA CORRUPTION** as timestamps may be given out of order.
-3. Add the :ref:`Timelock client configuration <timelock-client-configuration>` to your service.
+4. Add the :ref:`Timelock client configuration <timelock-client-configuration>` to your service.
-4. Starting/re-starting the service will automatically migrate the service.
+5. Starting/re-starting the service will automatically migrate the service.
    Note that the service may not elect a leader until a timestamp or lock request for some client is actually made.

 Verification